Aimee Semple McPherson: Conversion, marriage, and family

-While attending a revival meeting in 1907, McPherson met Robert James Semple, a Pentecostal missionary from Ireland.
+While she was attending a revival meeting in 1907, McPherson met Robert James Semple, a Pentecostal missionary from Ireland.
 She dedicated her life to Jesus and converted to Pentecostalism.
 At the meeting, she became enraptured by Semple and his message.
-After a short courtship, they were married in an August 1908 Salvation Army ceremony.
-Semple supported them as a foundry worker and preached at the local Pentecostal mission.
-They studied the Bible together, then moved to Chicago and joined William Durham's Full Gospel Assembly.
+After a short courtship, they were married in a Salvation Army ceremony in August 1908.
+Semple supported them as a foundry worker and he also preached at the local Pentecostal mission.
+They studied the Bible together, then they moved to Chicago and joined William Durham's Full Gospel Assembly.
 Durham instructed her in the practice of interpretation of tongues.

 Aimee Semple and her second husband Harold McPherson.
 For a time Harold traveled with his wife Aimee in the "Gospel Car" as an itinerant preacher.

-After embarking on an evangelistic tour to China, both contracted malaria.
-He also contracted dysentery, of which he died in Hong Kong, while she recovered and bore their daughter Roberta Star Semple.
-Although she claimed to have considered staying in China to continue his work, she returned to the United States after her mother sent money for a return ticket.
+After embarking on an evangelistic tour in China, both of them contracted malaria.
+He also contracted dysentery, which he died of in Hong Kong, while she recovered and bore their daughter Roberta Star Semple.
+Although she claimed that she considered staying in China because she wanted to continue his work, she returned to the United States after her mother sent money for a return ticket.

-After recuperating in the United States, Semple joined her mother Mildred working with the Salvation Army.
-While in New York City, she met accountant Harold Stewart McPherson.
+After recuperating in the United States, Semple joined her mother Mildred by working with the Salvation Army.
+While she was in New York City, she met accountant Harold Stewart McPherson.
 They married in 1912, moved to Providence, Rhode Island, and had a son, Rolf Potter Kennedy McPherson.
-During this time, McPherson felt as though she denied her "calling" to go preach.
+During that time, McPherson believed that she had denied her "calling" to go and preach.
 Struggling with emotional distress and obsessive–compulsive disorder, she wept and prayed.
 In 1914, she fell seriously ill with appendicitis.
-She later said that after a failed operation, she heard a voice asking her to go preach.
+She later said that after a failed operation, she heard a voice which was asking her to go and preach.
 After accepting the voice's challenge, she said, she could turn over in bed without pain.
-In 1915, her husband returned home and discovered that she had left him and taken the children.
-A few weeks later, he received a note inviting him to join her in evangelistic work.
+In 1915, her husband returned home and discovered that she had left him and she had also taken the children.
+A few weeks later, he received a note from her and in it, she invited him to join her in evangelistic work.